snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/index.md

 !listing
 cd /path/to/VTB/htgr/generic-pbr-tutorial

-and create a link to your pronghorn executable:
+and create a link to your Pronghorn executable:

 !listing
 ln -s /path/to/projects/pronghorn/pronghorn-opt

-As an INL hpc user you may load the Pronghorn module and then execute all commands in this tutorial except for swapping
+As an Idaho National Laboratory High Performance Computing user you may load the Pronghorn module and then execute all commands in this tutorial except for swapping

 !listing